yungyuc/nsdhw_20sp/hw2/README.rst

 In a sub-directory under your ``$WORK`` directory, the code needs to be built by executing ``make``.
-When a source file changes, ``make`` needs to pick it up and rebuild.  ``make run`` needs to produce the correct terminal output, without crashing.  ``make check`` redirect the terminal output to a file ``result.txt``.  ``make clean`` needs to remove all the built and intermediate files.
+When a source file changes, ``make`` needs to pick it up and rebuild.  ``make run`` needs to produce the correct terminal output, without crashing.  ``make check`` redirects the terminal output to a file ``result.txt``.  ``make clean`` needs to remove all the built and intermediate files.